KFYO (AM): KFYO after 1973

-Texas Tech Red Raiders
+Texas Tech Red Raiders & the Modern Era of KFYO

 KFYO was the longtime home of Texas Tech Red Raiders football and men's basketball games starting with the first Texas Tech Football game broadcast in 1934 and continuing into the mid-1990s.
-Jack Dale was the "Voice of the Red Raiders" from 1953-2003 and also served as KFYO's Sales Manager in 1960s and 70s.
+Jack Dale was the "Voice of the Red Raiders" from 1953 to 2003 and also served as KFYO's Sales Manager in 1960s and 70s.
 On Christmas Eve 1993, KFYO broadcast a Red Raider football game for the final time as the team's flagship radio partner.
-That game was a 41-10 loss to the Oklahoma Sooners in the 1993 John Hancock Bowl, with Jack Dale as the play-by-play announcer and John Harris on color commentary.
+That game was a 41–10 loss to the Oklahoma Sooners in the 1993 John Hancock Bowl, with Jack Dale as the play-by-play announcer and John Harris on color commentary.
 The games moved to 94.5 KFMX & KKAM the following year, as part of Loyd Senn's All Sports Radio Network (ASRN), with Dale & Harris retaining their roles.

-In late February 2003, air personality Jim Stewart left KFYO.
-Stewart had served as KFYO's Ag Director for over 20 years and for most of the time hosted the weekday 6 am and 12 pm hours.
+In late February 2003, Jim Stewart left KFYO.
+Stewart had served as KFYO's Ag Director for over 20 years and for most of the time hosted the Weekday 6am and 12pm hours.
 In the 1990s through 2001, Stewart's daily ag features were syndicated across West Texas via the Loyd Senn-owned Ag Producers Radio Network (APRN).
 APRN was sold to Clear Channel Communications in 2001 and the Oklahoma City Agri-Hub absorbed operations in late 2001.
-Stewart's radio career continued in Lubbock with Ag Director duties at 580 KRFE from 2005-2023.
-Stewart's life, radio career, and love of Texas Tech sports, was chronicled by the television program Texas Country Reporter in late 2023.
+Stewart's radio career was chronicled by Texas Country Reporter in late 2023.

-KFYO changed its network affiliation in 2003.
-On June 1, KFYO ended a 49-year affiliation with CBS and began an affiliation with ABC News Radio.
-In addition to hourly newscasts, KFYO carried several ABC features including Paul Harvey news and commentary, Sean Hannity's weekday afternoon talk show, and Mark Davis' nationally syndicated Sunday afternoon talk show (based at WBAP (AM)).
-In December 2010, the Lubbock Bible Class aired its final service.
-The religious program aired on KFYO for a total of 37 years.
+As part of a changing talk radio landscape, KFYO changed its network affiliation in 2003.
+On June 1, KFYO ended a 49-year affiliation with CBS and began an affiliation with ABC News Radio, airing such ABC features as Paul Harvey and Sean Hannity.

+In December 2010, the Lubbock Bible Class aired its final service and disbanded, having aired their Sunday service on KFYO for a total of 37 years.

 In 1970, KFYO donated a 1927 Model T once owned by the station and painted with news headlines of that year to the Texas Tech Museum.
-In 2015, State Representative John Frullo donated $1,000 for the restoration of the Model T.
+In 2015, state representative John Frullo donated $1,000 for the restoration of the Model T.

-In October 2016, KFYO added an FM simulcast on 95.1 MHz.
-K236CP, an FM translator, is licensed to Lubbock.
+In October 2016, KFYO added an FM simulcast on the 95.1 FM translator, licensed to Lubbock.
 Branding for the station changed to "News/Talk 95.1 & 790, KFYO".